-- Boiler and machinery coverage for the replacement cost up to \$100 million per occurrence limited to insurable value, subject to various deductibles depending on the type of equipment. - Workers' Compensation Insurance up to California statutory limits for all work related injuries/illnesses covered by California law.
+- Property loss is paid at the replacement cost for property on file, if replaced within two years after the loss, otherwise paid on an actual cash value basis.
+ACWA/JPIA is self-insured for the first \$10,00,000 and purchases excess coverage up to \$500 million limited to insurable value of \$86,635,442. - Boiler and machinery coverage for the replacement cost up to \$100 million per occurrence limited to insurable value, subject to various deductibles depending on the type of equipment. - Workers' Compensation Insurance up to California statutory limits for all work related injuries/illnesses covered by California law.
 ACWA/JPIA is self-insured to \$2 million has purchased excess insurance to the statutory limit.

-Settled claims have not exceeded any of the coverage amounts in any of the last three fiscal years and there were no reductions in the District's insurance coverage during the years ended June 30, 2023.
-Liabilities are recorded when it is probable that a loss has been incurred and the amount of the loss can be reasonably estimated net of the respective insurance coverage.
+Settled claims have not exceeded any of the coverage amounts in any of the last three fiscal years and there were no reductions in the District's insurance coverage during the years ended June 30, 2024.
+Liability is recorded when it is probable that a loss has been incurred and the amount of the loss can be reasonably estimated net of the respective insurance coverage.
 Liabilities include an amount for claims that have been incurred but not reported (IBNR).
-There were no claims payable as of June 30, 2023.
+There were no claims payable as of June 30, 2024.

 The District is self-insured for earthquake property insurance through the MWRRC.
 In establishing reserves for losses and loss adjustment expenses, the MWRRC utilizes the findings of an independent consulting actuary.
 The principal estimate and analysis methods utilized by the MWRRC's actuary to evaluate the reserve estimates are the incurred and paid development methods, the incurred and paid Bornhuetter-Ferguson methods and the frequency severity method.
-As of June 30, 2023, no claims have been reported and therefore, management believes that no reserves for losses and loss adjustment expenses are required as of June 30, 2023.
+As of June 30, 2024, no claims have been reported and therefore, management believes that no reserves for losses and loss adjustment expenses are required as of June 30, 2024.